elegant-scipy/elegant-scipy/markdown/ch6.markdown

 [website](http://www.ifp.illinois.edu/~varshney/elegans),
 and the processed data is in our `data/` directory.

-First, let us load the data.
+First, let's load the data.
 There are four components:
 - the network of chemical synapses, through which a *pre-synaptic neuron* sends a chemical signal to a *post-synaptic* neuron,
 - the gap junction network, which contains direct electrical contacts between